Background pattern

 Blood and lymphatic system disorders:

-• Very rare: Decreased white blood cell count (increases the risk of infections), red blood cell count (may cause fatigue, tiredness), platelet count (cells involved in blood clotting, with bruising or bleeding more easily than usual).
+• Very rare: Decreased number of white blood cells (increases the risk of infections), red blood cells (can cause fatigue, weakness), platelets (cells involved in blood clotting, with the appearance of bruises or bleeding more easily than usual).

-In some cases, allopurinol tablets may cause blood-related effects that manifest with the appearance of more frequent bruises, sore throat, or other signs of infection.
+Occasionally, alopurinol tablets can produce effects on the blood that manifest with the appearance of more frequent bruising than usual, sore throat, or other signs of infection.
 These effects usually occur in people with kidney or liver problems.
 Inform your doctor as soon as possible if you have any of these symptoms.

-• Common: Elevated levels of thyroid-stimulating hormone in the blood.
+• Common: Elevated thyroid-stimulating hormone levels in blood.

 Immune system disorders:

-• Uncommon: Hypersensitivity reactions (allergy: possible appearance of skin rash, skin peeling, blisters, or sores on the lips or in the mouth).
+• Uncommon: Hypersensitivity reactions (allergy: possible appearance of skin rash, skin peeling, blisters, or ulcers on the lips or in the mouth).

-• Very rare: Lymphadenopathy angioimmunoblastic (inflammation in the armpits, neck, groin), potentially life-threatening allergic reaction.
+• Very rare: Angioimmunoblastic lymphadenopathy (inflammation in the armpits, neck, groin), potentially life-threatening severe allergic reaction.

-Very rarely, seizures, wheezing (pops), palpitations, chest tightness, or loss of consciousness may occur.
+Very rarely, convulsions, wheezing (whistling), palpitations, chest tightness, or loss of consciousness can occur.

 Metabolism and nutrition disorders:

-• Very rare: Diabetes mellitus (high blood sugar levels), increased levels of lipids (fats) in the blood, increased uric acid levels in the blood.
+• Very rare: Diabetes mellitus (high blood sugar levels), increased lipid levels in blood, increased uric acid levels in blood.

 Psychiatric disorders: